voodoochild/blc-wintersmith/contents/posts/fractured-developer-preview/index.md

 <img src="http://assets.blacklionchest.co.uk/images/fractured.png" alt="" width="100%" />

-<p class="lead">Here are my rough notes made while watching the [developer preview](http://www.twitch.tv/guildwars2) of the ‘[Fractured](https://www.guildwars2.com/en/the-game/releases/november-26-2013/)’ patch, dropping tomorrow, November 26.
-I'm hopeful that the new content and changes to the existing Fractals of the Mists system will reinvigorate the community around them; I’ll definitely be in there trying to get my level up tomorrow evening.
+<p class="lead">Here are my rough notes from the [developer preview](http://www.twitch.tv/guildwars2) of the ‘[Fractured](https://www.guildwars2.com/en/the-game/releases/november-26-2013/)’ patch, dropping tomorrow, November 26.
+I'm hopeful that the new content and changes to the existing Fractals of the Mists system will reinvigorate the community around them; I’ll definitely be in there trying to get my level up tomorrow evening.</p>

 The return of the Molten Facility and the Aetherblade Retreat pave the way for much–loved Living Story content to have its lifespan extended, which is definitely a good thing.
 Eventually, I foresee some of the original instances being retired (I’m looking at you, Dredge fractal) to make room, which would help to keep things fresh and interesting.
-[Let me know](https://twitter.com/blacklionchest) what you think, and I hope to see you in there!</p>
+[Let me know](https://twitter.com/blacklionchest) what you think, and I hope to see you in there!

 ---